pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 - userId
   - Type: String
+  - Default: n/a
-  - User ID to be used as device identifier.
+  - User ID used as a device identifier.

 ### Sample code

+Required User ID: persist and keep stable for the user/device.

 ```
 1final pubnub = PubNub(